 When I look at my camera view in a Teams meeting, I see a mirrored image, including any text I'm showing.
 What do attendees see?

 Other attendees see the non-mirrored view of your camera feed, including any text on whiteboards or physical documents.
 Only you see your Teams camera view as if you are looking in a mirror.
-There is not a Teams setting to turn off your mirrored view.
+If you prefer, you can unmirror your video feed.